 Proof: Membership is easy.
 For completeness, we reduce the word problem of polynomially time-bounded Turing machines.
-A circuit for this problem was constructed in the previous lecture for Theorem 19.7.
-This circuit family is logspace-uniform (as already remarked in Theorem 19.13), so we get a logspace-reduction.
-Markus Krötzsch, 10th Jan 2018 Complexity Theory slide 18 of 22 Propositional Horn Logic A problem that is closer to artificial intelligence: - A propositional fact is a formula consisting of a single propositional variable X - A propositional Horn rule is a formula of the form $X_1 \wedge X_2 \rightarrow X_3$ - A propositional Horn theory is a set of propositional Horn rules and facts The semantics of propositional Horn theories is defined as usual for propositional logic.
+A circuit for this problem was constructed earlier for Theorem 18.12.
+This circuit family is logspace-uniform (as already remarked in Theorem 18.18), so we get a logspace-reduction.
+Markus Krötzsch, 7th Jan 2019 Complexity Theory slide 18 of 22 Propositional Horn Logic A problem that is closer to artificial intelligence: - A propositional fact is a formula consisting of a single propositional variable X - A propositional Horn rule is a formula of the form $X_1 \wedge X_2 \rightarrow X_3$ - A propositional Horn theory is a set of propositional Horn rules and facts The semantics of propositional Horn theories is defined as usual for propositional logic.
 PROP HORN ENTAILMENT Input: A propositional Horn theory T and a propositional variable X Problem: Does T entail X to be true?

-Propositional Horn Logic is P-Complete Theorem 20.10: Prop Horn Entailment is P-complete.
-Proof sketch: One can give a direct Turing machine encoding: - We use propositional variables to represent configurations as for Cook-Levin - We encode TM behaviour directly, e.g., for transitions $\langle q, \sigma \rangle \mapsto \langle q', \sigma', d \rangle$ we can use rules like $Q{a,t} \wedge P{i,t} \wedge S{i,\sigma,t} \to Q{q',t+1} \wedge P{i+d,t+1} \wedge S{i,\sigma',t+1}$ (for all times t and positions i) - We do not need rules that forbid inconsistent configurations (two states at once etc.): Horn logic has a least model, and we don't need to worry about other models when checking entailment - Disjunctive acceptance conditions ("accepts if there is some time point at which is reaches an accepting state") can be encoded by many implications (one for each case) without "real" disjunctions For details, see Theorem 4.2 in Dantsin, Eiter, Gottlob, Voronkov: Complexity and expressive power of logic programming (link).
+Markus Krötzsch, 7th Jan 2019 Complexity Theory slide 19 of 22 Propositional Horn Logic is P-Complete Theorem 20.10: Prop Horn Entailment is P-complete.
+Proof sketch: One can give a direct Turing machine encoding: - · We use propositional variables to represent configurations as for Cook-Levin - We encode TM behaviour directly, e.g., for transitions $\langle q, \sigma \rangle \mapsto \langle q', \sigma', d \rangle$ we can use rules like $Q{q,t} \wedge P{i,t} \wedge S{i,\sigma,t} \to Q{q',t+1} \wedge P{i+d,t+1} \wedge S{i,\sigma',t+1}$ (for all times t and positions i) - We do not need rules that forbid inconsistent configurations (two states at once etc.): Horn logic has a least model, and we don't need to worry about other models when checking entailment - Disjunctive acceptance conditions ("accepts if there is some time point at which is reaches an accepting state") can be encoded by many implications (one for each case) without "real" disjunctions For details, see Theorem 4.2 in Dantsin, Eiter, Gottlob, Voronkov: Complexity and expressive power of logic programming (link).
 ACM Computing Surveys, 2001.
-Markus Krötzsch, 10th Jan 2018 Complexity Theory slide 20 of 22 Complexity vs. Runtime Horn logic is P-complete:
+Markus Krötzsch, 7th Jan 2019 Complexity Theory slide 20 of 22 Complexity vs. Runtime Horn logic is P-complete: